KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

     ## [1] 0.1753

-Again, there is no right or wrong about a model in this case.
+Again, there is no right or wrong about a model.
 It depends on the purpose of the prediction.
-If the purpose to predict Y only, then this model with 0.5 probability cutoff point is certainly a better model than the model that used the R0C recommended cutoff point at 0.66.
+If the purpose is to predict Y only, then this model with 0.5 probability cutoff point is certainly a better model than the model that used the R0C recommended cutoff point at 0.66.

 #### 7.5.3 Random Forest

-Random forest is one of the powerful machine learning algorithm that many machine learning practitioners love to use.
+Random forest is one of the powerful machine learning algorithm that many machine learning practitioners prefer to use.

-It is similar to planting many decisions.
-There are in fact many possible outcomes other than the outcome calculated in the decision tree section.
-It is because of randomisation nature of the algorithm and how I set.seed (A R code for randomisation) a model such as set.seed(123).
-If I set a different randomisation index, the result might be different.
-Therefore, I am building 500 trees in the random forest in this section to take possible result variations into account.
-500 is a default value and is changeable.
+It is similar to bagging method that build many decisions trees based on random re-sampling with replacement.
+500 tree models will be built in this random forest model.
+500 is the default value but is change-able.

-Random forest applies the technique of bagging which will samples the train dataset numerous times to build numerous tree, however each tree has limited in the selection of available variables (or known as predictors in machine learning).
+The only difference between random forest and bagging is that random forest limit each tree in the selection of available variables (or known as predictors in machine learning).

 ``` r
 set.seed(123)